fkaduk/kobodeck/README.md

 - do not want to use [KOReader](https://koreader.rocks/), which has a native Readeck/OPDS plugin or [Plato](https://github.com/baskerville/plato/), which includes an article fetcher
-- are ok with mixing ebooks and articles in the native Kobo UI — if you want to keep them separate, check out [kobeck](https://github.com/Lukas0907/kobeck)
+- are ok with mixing ebooks and articles in the native Kobo UI - if you want to keep them separate, check out [kobeck](https://github.com/Lukas0907/kobeck)
-- are fine with a lack of ui: syncing happens in the background
+- are fine with a lack of ui - syncing happens in the background

 ## how to use it